Validation layers

 What are validation layers?

-The Vulkan API is designed around the idea of minimal driver overhead and one of the manifestations of that goal is that there is very limited error checking in the API by default.
-Even mistakes as simple as setting enumerations to incorrect values or passing null pointers to required parameters are generally not explicitly handled and will simply result in crashes or undefined behavior.
+The Vulkan API is designed around the idea of minimal driver overhead, and one of the manifestations of that goal is that there is very limited error checking in the API by default.
+Even mistakes as simple as setting enumerations to incorrect values or passing null pointers to required parameters are generally not explicitly handled beyond c++ type checking, and will simply result in crashes or undefined behavior.
 Because Vulkan requires you to be very explicit about everything you’re doing, it’s easy to make many small mistakes like using a new GPU feature and forgetting to request it at logical device creation time.

 However, that doesn’t mean that these checks can’t be added to the API.
 Vulkan introduces an elegant system for this known as validation layers.
 Validation layers are optional components that hook into Vulkan function calls to apply additional operations.
 Common operations in validation layers are: